 Be aware of major Google algorithm updates that may impact your rankings.
 Sudden drops in rankings or traffic could be a sign of algorithmic changes.

-Ultimately, the decision to hire an SEO agency should be based on your business’s specific needs and resources.
-If you believe that expert help is required to achieve your SEO goals and improve your online visibility, it may be the right time to bring in an agency.
+If you believe that SEO services are required to achieve your goals and improve your online visibility, it may be the right time to bring in an agency.

 The takeaway